FergusonTG/AoC2022/README.md

 My solutions.

-So far I have completed days 1, 3
+So far I have completed up to day 4